Nahiyan140212/SharedSkillet/docs/README.md

 #  SharedSkillet Project
 ### AI-Powered Recipe Platform with Image Recognition & Food Delivery

-🚀 *Day 1 Progress Report*
+*Week 1 Progress Report*
-📅 *Date: $(date +"%B %d, %Y")*
+📅 *Date: March 7, 2025*

 ---

 ##  Overview
 The **SharedSkillet** project aims to create an AI-driven recipe platform that allows users to:
-✅ Upload food images and get matching recipes
+- Upload food images and get matching recipes
-✅ Generate grocery lists using AI
+- Generate grocery lists using AI
-✅ Order prepared meals (within 50 miles)
+- Order prepared meals (within 50 miles)
-✅ Access a vast collection of traditional & customized recipes
+- Access a vast collection of traditional & customized recipes

-On **Day 1**, I focused on setting up the foundation, including the **Git repository, folder structure, remote setup, and domain configuration**.
+On **Week 1**, I focused on setting up the foundation, including the **Git repository, folder structure, remote setup, and domain configuration**.

 ---

-## ✅ Day 1 Tasks Completed
+## Day 1 Tasks Completed
 ### 🛠 1️⃣ Project Initialization (Local Setup)
 - Created the project directory and initialized Git
 - Structured the project with essential folders